thomasderooij/laravel-modules/README.md

 will display vanilla Laravel behaviour.
  To explicitly refer to the vanilla Laravel directories, you can use the --module=vanilla option.

+For any models, when creating the model using the make:model command, the HasFactory trait refers to this library's trait.
+Should your model not find a factory, check if the model refers to the correct trait.

 #### Migrate
 The migrate command looks at your module dependencies, and migrates them based on that.
 So make sure your downstream migrations don't reference your upstream migrations, because that be trouble.<br/>